ajaydabe/AWS-Multi-region-Project/EBS.md

-### To perform the EBS part of the project follow the below steps
+### To perform the EBS task of the project, follow the steps given below and mount the volumes

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------